ToposInstitute/RelationalThinking-Book/chp6-dpo.md

-## 6.4.
-Add and erase in one go!
+## 6.5.
+Find-and-replace machinery for graphs

 Here is a thing of beauty!!

-## 6.5.
-Graph rewriting in organic chemistry

 ## 6.6.
-Graph rewriting in game design
+Find-and-replace in chemical reactions

 ## 6.7.
-Making computer do the "find-and-integrate" changes!
+Find-and-replace in game design

+## 6.8.
+Running the Find-and-replace machinery

+## A note on vocabulary